Awareness & Advocacy

 The 2024 Float

-The 2024 Donate Life float, themed "Courage to Hope," featured 44 floragraphs of organ donors and was ridden by 24 living recipients.
-The float won the Tournament's "Extraordinaire Trophy" for the most extraordinary display of imagination and floral craftsmanship.
-The television broadcast reached an estimated 40 million viewers, making it one of the largest single organ donation awareness events of the year.
+The 2024 Donate Life float, themed "Woven Together: The Dance of Life," featured 34 floragraphs of deceased organ donors and was accompanied by 22 riders and walkers — living transplant recipients.
+The float won the Tournament's "Judges Trophy" for the most outstanding float design and dramatic impact.
+The television broadcast reached millions of viewers, making it one of the largest single organ donation awareness events of the year.

 Impact on Registration